How Predicate Pushdown Reduces GIS Query Latency in Spatial Lakehouse Architectures

 Aggressive Z-ordering or frequent small writes inflate metadata, slowing manifest parsing.

-• Delta: Run VACUUM parcels_spatial RETAIN 168 HOURS; and OPTIMIZE parcels_spatial;
+• Delta: Run VACUUM parcels_spatial RETAIN 168 HOURS; and then OPTIMIZE parcels_spatial;

 Production Validation Checklist